Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 6. As we can see from Figure 2, if the return kinetic energy is less than 3.2 Up, there will be two electron trajectories associated with this kinetic energy.
 Figure 2 shows that a return kinetic energy less than 2.3 U_p yields two electron trajectories.

+## Writing with Strong

+### 2.1 Use the active voice

+Use strong verbs, avoid turning verbs into nouns, keep the subject and main verb close together at the beginning.

++ Active voice
+  + Subject → verb → object.